Associate Professor of Art

 K1312 South Kohrman Hall

-Dr. William Charland received his PhD and MA degrees from The University of California, Berkeley, and holds Bachelor's and Master's of Fine Arts degrees from The University of Michigan.
-He has taught in the K-12 system in Michigan, held faculty positions at universities in Colorado, New Mexico, and the San Francisco Bay Area, and served as the Director of Art Education at Grand Valley State University and Michigan State University prior to coming to Western.
-Charland has served on committees of the Michigan Department of Education, contributing to the Standards for Art Teacher Preparation Programs, the Michigan Test for Teacher Certification, and the Michigan Merit Curriculum/Visual and Performing Arts High School Graduation Requirements.
-Dr. Charland is a member of the Michigan Art Education Association's (MAEA) governing council, and is the director of the MAEA Summer Professional Development Institute.
-Charland regularly conducts professional development workshops for K-12 art educators across the state.
-Among his honors, Charland was awarded an Artists Fellowship from the National Endowment for the Arts, has received more than $100,000 in grants from Federal, State, and non-profit agencies for his work in service learning, and was nominated in 2009 for the MAEA Art Educator of the Year Award.
-He has published in the journals Art Education, Arts Education Policy Review, and Teachers College Record, presented papers at national conferences of the CAA, the NAEA and the AEP, and exhibited most recently in the SACI Gallery in Florence and the Slusser Gallery in Ann Arbor.
+Dr. William Charland received his Ph.D. and M.A. degrees from the University of California, Berkeley, and holds B.F.A. and M.F.A. degrees from the University of Michigan.
+He has held faculty and administrative positions at universities in Colorado, New Mexico, and the San Francisco Bay Area, and served as coordinator of art education programs at Grand Valley State University and Michigan State University prior to coming to Western Michigan University.
+Charland has served the Michigan Department of Education on numerous committees, contributing to the Standards for Art Teacher Preparation Programs, the Michigan Test for Teacher Certification, and the Michigan Merit Curriculum/Visual and Performing Arts High School Graduation Requirements.
+Dr. Charland is the founding director of the WMU/MAEA Summer Professional Development Institute, and regularly conducts professional development workshops for K-12 art educators across the state.
+Among his honors, Charland was awarded a National Endowment for the Arts Artists Fellowship, has received more than $100,000 in grants from Federal, State, and non-profit agencies for his work in service learning, and was recently named Michigan Higher Education Art Educator of the Year.
+He has exhibited in Germany, Australia, Italy, and the U.S. His scholarly research, which focuses on diversity, faculty development, and innovative methods of content delivery, has been published in Studies in Art Education, Arts Education Policy Review, the International Journal of Arts and Education, and Teachers College Record, among other journals.